Radiofrequency Ablation

 Risks of radiofrequency ablation

 One of the risks of radiofrequency ablation is the potential for a pneumothorax, where air or gas enters the chest cavity and collapses part of the lung.
 If pneumothorax does occur, some patients may require a chest tube placed in the chest to drain the air.
 Significant bleeding and severe pain from the procedure are rare.
 Some patients experience fluid build-up in the space between the lung and the pleural membrane, requiring removal with a needle or chest tube.
-There is a small risk of infection with the procedure; however, it appears the risk is less than one in 1,000 procedures require antibiotic treatment for an infection.1
+There is a small risk of infection with the procedure; however, it appears the risk is less than one in 1,000 procedures requiring antibiotic treatment for an infection.1